 If you were injured by FedEx or UPS, call our Amarillo FedEx & UPS truck accident lawyers for a free consultation.
 We have experience taking on global companies—and winning.

 Get a Free Consultation to Learn Your Options

 After an accident, trucking companies immediately send out a team of investigators and adjusters to make sure they're not found responsible.
 They'll pin the blame on their drivers, the other motorist, the road, or anyone else but them.
 However, many trucking accidents are caused (partially or wholly) by policies the trucking companies use to maximize profits.
 They deserve to pay for their mistakes.

-Our trucking law firm believes that survivors of truck accidents deserve the same resources as large companies—their own investigator, their own advocate, their own fighters in their corner.
+Our trucking attorneys believe that survivors of truck accidents deserve the same resources as large companies—their own investigator, their own advocate, their own fighters in their corner.
 In short, we fight to level the playing field.
-Our approach has helped our clients win billions of dollars to financially secure their future and help them move forward.
-Get a free consultation—we'll tell you your best options, and if we can help, our Amarillo trucking attorneys will cover the costs of your case from end to end.
+Our approach has helped our clients win billions of dollars to secure their futures and help them move forward.
+Get a free consultation—we'll tell you your best options, and if we take your case, our Amarillo trucking firm will cover the costs of your case from end to end.
 No out of pocket expenses, no bills.
 You only pay if you win.

 Call (888) 493-1629 or fill out our short online form to schedule your free consultation today.